jsiig/mwb-tt/README.md

 * Not using vuex because avoiding any dependencies and because this is a tiny app that doesn't really need it
-* Would normally use axios library for api calls (but avoiding dependencies here, also not necessary for simple get calls)
+* Would normally use axios library for api calls (but avoiding dependencies here, also not necessary for simple get calls - fetch is just fine)
+* Would normally use lodash or similar for debouncing scroll actions (or a pre-made infinite scroll library)